raspberrypilearning/sweet-shop-reaction-game/worksheet.md

 1. Next, locate the **backgrounds** tab and select it with your mouse.

-1. If you want to draw your own background, click on the **edit** button underneath the **background1** label; this will open the paint editor.
+1. If you want to draw your own background, click on the **edit** button underneath the **background1** label: this will open the paint editor.
 Use the drawing tools to make a more interesting and colourful background.

 	**Or**